vrmiguel/incipio/README.md

 # Acknowledgments

-[hummingbird](https://github.com/Sweets/hummingbird) is the biggest inspiration for this project.
+* [hummingbird](https://github.com/Sweets/hummingbird) is the biggest inspiration for this project
+* [@capezotte](https://github.com/capezotte) for the help during the development of this project